File References

 # docker build xxx

-This ensures that only the owner or administrator of the keystore repository can view or modify the sensitive content in secret.yml
+This ensures that only the owner or administrator of the secret repository can view or modify the sensitive content, while still allowing it to be referenced by pipelines that meet the specified conditions.

 Plugin Task Parameter Reference